NiamkeDoz/OpenCV-Facial-Recognition-Bot/readme.md

 Window will display and program will continously take pictures when user's face is detected.

 `python3 face-train.py`
-Program will return images in array values.
-These values could be used to compare to other images.
+Program will return images in array values to compare differences in images.

 `face_recognition ./known ./unknown`
 This will take all images in unknown folder and known folder and compare for matches.